 If you wish to add a long list of files, the ‘Add Dir’ button allows you to choose all of the files within a folder by simply choosing the folder in which they are stored.
 Be careful that some data have header files in their data folders (you can remove them after selecting the whole folder) that won't be considered as homogeneous with the data files by BRAT.

-Dragging and dropping on datasets is currently not implemented, however it will be present on the official BRAT release.
+Dragging and dropping on datasets is currently not implemented, however it will be present in future BRAT releases.

 Only coherent datasets are possible (i.e. same format, same data product).
 BRAT netCDF outputs can be used, even several of them, provided they have exactly the same variables, with the same names.
-In the current BRAT release homogeneity of the Dataset files is preformed automatically as the files are added.
+In the current BRAT release homogeneity of the Dataset files is performed automatically as the files are added.

-Once you have added at least one data file, if you click on one file name in the list, you can see, bottom, information about the available fields within the data product, and (for netCDF files), about the file description below.
+Once you have added at least one data file, if you click on one file name in the list, you can see, bottom, information about the available fields within the data product, and (for netCDF files) about the file description below.

-You can pre select files relevant for your work by using the available ‘Filters’ tab where you can define selection criterias for your datasets.
-This feature DOES NOT EXTRACT DATA from files, it “only” selects relevant files.
-This new ‘Filters’ feature replaces the old ‘Define selection criteria’ feature,
+You can pre-select files relevant for your work by using the available ‘Filters’ tab where you can define selection criteria for your datasets, in order not to uselessly process files out of desired area and period (date or cycle and pass).
+This new ‘Filters’ feature replaces the old ‘Define selection criteria’ feature.
+Note that, besides selecting relevant files, ‘Filters’ also allow extracting/selecting data from files